 OCAC Best Practice Initiative

-In collaboration with UNM Extended Learning Strategic Initiatives (EL), the Center for Digital Learning (CDL), and the Center for Teaching Excellence (CTE), the UNM Online Course Advisory Council (OCAC) has established the Golden Paw award to support the development and implementation of online best practices for teaching and learning.
+In collaboration with UNM Extended Learning Strategic Initiatives (EL), the Center for Digital Learning (CDL), and the Center for Teaching Excellence (CTE), the UNM Online Course Advisory Council (OCAC) has established the Golden Paw certification to support the development and implementation of online best practices for teaching and learning.
 We have reviewed 134 courses since 2015.

-The Golden Paw award is based on the Online Course Standards Rubric, a document guided by ideas from the Provost’s UNM Faculty Online Standards Task Force (2005 – 2009).
+The Golden Paw certification is based on the Online Course Standards Rubric, a document guided by ideas from the Provost’s UNM Faculty Online Standards Task Force (2005 – 2009).
 The OCAC built on this foundation to develop the rubric that was approved by UNM Faculty Senate Teaching Enhancement Committee in December 2013, and recently revised for clarity in 2019.
 The Rubric provides a framework for online course design based on the University of New Mexico’s online course standards, evidence-based practices for teaching and learning, federal compliance for online courses, and national standards for quality online course delivery (Practices for Verification of Student Identity).

 - All UNM Main Campus instructors are eligible.